huacnlee/rails-settings-cached/README.md

                 Return default value or nil
 ```

-In each Setting keys call, we will load the cache/db and save in `Thread.current` to avoid hit cache/db.
+In each Setting keys call, we will load the cache/db and save in [RequestStore](https://github.com/steveklabnik/request_store) to avoid hit cache/db.

 Each key update will expire the cache, so do not add some frequent update key.